Configuring Partition Keys (PKEYs)

 24<gw eth pc>

-The configuration mentioned above is an example of usage on all PKEYs with SM.
-In case the customer needs to isolate the traffic per host, all HCA GUIDs should not be members of the non-default partitions.
+The configuration mentioned above is an example of when traffic from each HCA can tun on any PKEY.
+In case it is needed to isolate the traffic per host, all HCA GUIDs should not be members of the non-default partitions.

 See the following apprendix, for an example.